 Monitoring temperatures along the clinical supply chain of an IMP to the patient (and even during storage at patient’s home) is important but challenging.
 There are two fundamentally different options to monitor and keep track of the remaining stability budget: Measure & Puzzle vs. Life-time/Kit-level indicator.

 Diagram: Two temperature monitoring options for clinical supply chains

 Assume a large quantity of clinical trial kits is shipped in several large containers to a depot.
 One of these containers experienced a temperature deviation during the shipment.
-After being re-packed and combined with other IMP, one of the kits experienced another deviation in a later clinical supply chain step, when shipped to the clinical site.
+After being re-packed and combined with other IMP, one of the kits experienced another deviation in a later clinical supply chain step when shipped to the clinical site.
 How can the two deviations be combined?
-Even if the data loggers from the two shipments are from the same manufacturer: How difficult is it to access the information of which kit has been in which container?
+Even if the data loggers from the two shipments are from the same manufacturer, how difficult is it to access the information of which kit has been in which container?
 Are the two files stored in the same system?
-Today sponsors often have to put the ‘puzzle pieces’ together with paperwork or Excel sheets.
+Today sponsors often have to put the "puzzle pieces" together with paperwork or spreadsheets.

 Linking the IRT System